ByronTudhope/alexa-app/README.md

 ### 1 : Auto-load the appropriate service provider for your framework

-The `Develpr\AlexaApp\Provider\LaravelServiceProvider` needs to be added to the array of auto-loaded service providers
+The `ByronTudhope\AlexaApp\Provider\LaravelServiceProvider` needs to be added to the array of auto-loaded service providers

 #### Laravel